Dominant India scripts series win with a pink-ball demolition job

 Rush of blood

-Again, to his credit, Karunaratne ensured that the last day of the tour wouldn’t go like every other day has gone for the island nation.
+Again to his credit, Dimuth Karunaratne ensured that the last day of the tour wouldn’t go like every other day has gone for the Sri Lanka.
 With Niroshan Dickwella, he put on 55 runs for the fifth wicket.

 The pitch didn’t spit fire the way it had on day one.
-Maybe the eyes — of both players and viewers — had gotten used to it.
-More likely was the way Karunaratne batted, using his feet well to smother the spin.
+Maybe the eyes—of both players and viewers—had gotten used to it.
+More likely was the way Dimuth Karunaratne batted, using his feet well to smother the spin.

-But just as daylight started dwindling, Bumrah rearranged his stumps, sneaking one through his defence.
-The sun soon set, on Sri Lanka as well.
+But just as daylight started dwindling, Bumrah rearranged the stumps, sneaking one through Karunaratne defence and the sun soon set on Sri Lanka’s fight as well.

+- Sri Lanka was reduced to 105 for four, losing three batters for just eight runs.

+- Dimuth Karunaratne and Niroshan Dickwella put on 55 runs for the fifth wicket to ensure that the last day of the tour wouldn’t go like every other day of the series for the Sri Lanka.

 - Comments will be moderated by The Hindu editorial team.